Mesothelioma Screening

 Biomarkers are proteins or other substances that can act as indicators of disease.
 No biomarkers can definitively detect mesothelioma.
 However, the levels of several proteins increase when mesothelioma occurs.
 Testing for these proteins may help doctors find mesothelioma in its early stages.

-Several blood tests and biomarkers can help diagnose mesothelioma.
-Both routine blood tests and mesothelioma-related blood tests can offer clues about whether mesothelioma is present in the body.
-Soluble mesothelin-related peptide (SMRP), osteopontin and BRCA-associated protein-1 (BAP1) are helpful for screening and diagnosis.
-Additional tests for other markers are under development.
+Multiple blood tests and biomarkers can diagnose mesothelioma.
+Routine and specific tests can hint at its presence.
+Key markers include soluble mesothelin-related peptide (SMRP), osteopontin, and BRCA-associated protein-1 (BAP1).
+These aid in screening and diagnosis.
+More tests for other markers are being developed.

 Testing SMRP Levels